nterreri/thesis/report/main.md

-This may create problems where this project is used in conjunction with NodeJS in other applications (on the webserver for example), and while there are workarounds to having to keep multiple versions of Node, there is the risk of making it more and more difficult to maintain the system as Node and SuperScript evolve along (see Mota, 2016 here for how to manage multiple NodeJS versions: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/).
+This may create problems where this project is used in conjunction with NodeJS in other applications (on the webserver for example), and while there are workarounds to having to keep multiple versions of Node, there is the risk of making it more and more difficult to maintain the system as Node and SuperScript evolve (see Mota, 2016 here for how to manage multiple NodeJS versions: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/).
 Secondly, given the stated personal aim of the author to explore the Python programming language, the choice of a system only meant to work with JavaScript made it a less than ideal candidate.
 #### Neural-network-based conversation models

 Work has been done to use various types of neural networks to produce general